Shakurrrr/aurafarming/README.md

 # aurafarming
-agar kode jalan install dulu yang ada di requirements.txt dengan pip install -r requirements.txt dan jangan lupa untuk video nya harus satu folder dengan kode python nya
+"If the code is to run, first install the dependencies listed in requirements.txt using pip install -r requirements.txt.
+And don't forget, the video file must be in the same folder as the Python code."